 The truest path lies somewhere in the middle.
 But with hard work and creativity, you may be able to find and carve out a niche that makes you a healthy living doing what you love.
 Pat Flynn of smartpassiveincome.com has helped many entrepreneurs do just this.
 Some of his success stories include a lady making six figures a year teaching people how to read tarot cards and another lady making six figures teaching people how to water orchids.

-Do What You Love and the Money Will NOT Follow
+Do What You Love and the Money Will NOT Always Follow

 Some people claim that if you just keep being yourself and doing what you love, you will eventually become rich.
-This is wrong.
+Almost every successful person seems to claim this idea.

-I know plenty of people who have spent their entire lives doing what they love (guitar, dance, etc.) and they’re still just over broke.
-I’m sure you know a few people like this too.
+Yet I know plenty of people who have spent their entire lives doing what they love (guitar, dance, etc.), and they’re still just over broke.
+I’m sure you know a few similar people too.
+So Good They Can’t Ignore You is a book that points to a statistical effect called the Graveyard Effect where we only focus and celebrate the winners.
+So if 10,000 people followed their passion in hockey and 1 succeeded, we forget about the 9,999 failures and say “it’s possible.”

 Living your life like a zombie isn’t enough.
 You have to be more strategic about it.
 Without considering the other legs of the stool, you’re going to fall down with a lack of money or lack of enjoyment.
 Therefore, it’s important to always be on the lookout new job titles, new hobbies, or career paths can be out there that you can incorporate into your goals and journey.
 Knowing yourself and finding out objectively what you can and cannot become really good at is also important.

-“What Will You Do If You Have Infinite Money?”
-Only Somewhat Works
+The “What Would You Do If You Have Infinite Money?”
+Exercise Only Sometimes Works

 While this may be a magic question that solves it for you, it helped but didn’t solve it for me.
 Honestly, I have quite hedonic goals.
 I may just be traveling the world and dating lots of women.